Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 Best Tea Tree Oil for Blepharitis Products

 There are many tea tree oil products on the market, but not all of them are suitable for blepharitis.
 Some tea tree oil products have other skincare ingredients added to them, so they aren’t appropriate to use on the sensitive surface of the eyes.
-There are many companies that are now making products that are specifically designed for the eyes, so you can use them without fear of sensitivity or pain.
+There are many companies that are now making products that are specifically designed for the eyes.

 You may be able to find some of these products in your local drugstore or natural foods store.
 Some cosmetic stores also carry skincare products.
 However, generally the best place to find these products is online.
 Purchasing tea tree products online will help you get a better deal as well.

-We Love Eyes is a great company that makes a variety of products designed specifically for those with sensitive eyes.
+Eye Love and the Heyedrate brand is a great company that makes a variety of products designed specifically for those with sensitive eyes.
 All of their products are free of harsh chemicals, parabens, and sulfates, and they are also vegan and cruelty free.
-They make a tea tree eyelid cleansing oil that is specifically marketed for patients with blepharitis.
+They make a tea tree eye makeup remover oil that is specifically marketed for patients with blepharitis.
 The tea tree oil in this product is diluted with jojoba oil and grape seed oil, both of which are natural and very soothing for the eyes.
 It’s designed to be used with a cotton swab to remove dead skin cells.
-The We Love Eyes brand also has a variety of other products that are helpful for patients suffering from blepharitis.
+The Heyedrate brand also has a variety of other products that are helpful for patients suffering from blepharitis, such as their Heyedrate Tea Tree Oil Soap.

 Blephadex is another eyelid cleanser that is designed specifically for those with blepharitis.
 It is made with tea tree oil and diluted with coconut oil, which are both very soothing.
 However, keep in mind that this product is much stronger than the We Love Eyes cleanser and contains other skincare ingredients like salicylic acid and benzoyl acid.
 While these work very well for some people to regulate oil production, you should always test out these products on your skin before putting them on your eyes.